Carlingr/Boat_Racer/README.md

 # Rocket-Man
 Will Use WAD keys to control a rocket through a maze
-As the levels increase the paths narrow
 Hitting the sides of the path slows the rocket down
+Hitting the Green ends the game
+Time shown in upper right corner
-Will use p5.play library
+Uses p5.play library